 A. Medication Administration

 (1) Duties of the Facility.
-The facility shall provide appropriate methods and procedures for administering drugs and biologicasl for its residents.
+The facility shall provide appropriate methods and procedures for administering drugs and biologicals for its residents.

 (a) Pharmaceutical services shall be provided in accordance with accepted professional principles and appropriate federal, State, and local laws.

-Any regulation in this chapter shall govern if higher.
+(b) Any regulation in this chapter shall govern if higher.

 (2) Duties of the Pharmaceutical Services Committee.
 A pharmaceutical services committee (or its equivalent) shall develop written policies and procedures for safe and effective drug therapy, distribution, control, and use.